ayeshwaryaa/Expense-Tracker/README.md

 #Steps

 1. Clone the Repository:

  		git clone https://github.com/ayeshwaryaa/Expense-Tracker.git
  		cd Expense-Tracker

-	2. Install Backend Dependencies: npm install
+2. Install Backend Dependencies:

+   		npm install

-  	3. Install Frontend Dependencies: cd client npm install
+3. Install Frontend Dependencies:

- 	4. Start MongoDB
+   		cd client
+   		npm install

-      		Ensure MongoDB is running locally or update the connection string in your backend configuration.
+4. Start MongoDB: Ensure MongoDB is running locally or update the connection string in your backend configuration.
 5. Run the Application:
 	• Backend:
    		From the project root:

    			npm start

    	• Frontend:
-        		In a new terminal, from the `client` directory: npm start
+		In a new terminal, from the `client` directory:

+   			npm start
 #Usage
 	1. Register or log in to your account.
 	2. Add, view, edit, or delete transactions.
 	3. Filter and analyze your financial data using the dashboard.